Nonadditive families of potentials: physical equivalence and some regularity relations: Part I: physical equivalence

-In this section, we are going to show that additive and asymptotically additive families of continuous functions are physically equivalent with respect to suspension flows and also with respect to some expansive flows.
+In this part, we are going to show that additive and asymptotically additive families of continuous functions are physically equivalent with respect to suspension flows and also with respect to some expansive flows.
 Moreover, we are going to give some natural examples of asymptotically additive families and also explore the general problem of physical equivalence for continuous flows.
+In the end, we will show some consequences of the physical equivalence result in thermodynamic formalism and multifractal analysis for flows.